 I have been writing and performing music all my life, and at this point, that is a long, long time.
 I guess it all started with my mom.
 My first musical memories are listening and crying to scary music she brought home from her job at a local record company.
 Soon, I was singing himself (and my family) to sleep each night.
-Later, I took saxophone lessons at school, but had to stop because I couldn't stand the smell of my teacher's breath, or the huge gobs of saliva surged from my lips.
+Later, I took saxophone lessons at school, but had to stop because I couldn't stand the smell of my teacher's breath, or the huge gobs of saliva that surged from my lips.
 When I was ten, I began piano lessons but eventually quit when I got tired of playing John Phillip Sousa marches and 30's ballroom dance tunes.
 I finally ended up training as a jazz guitarist for several years with a series of teachers.
 I love to sing, so I started writing songs as soon as I could play a few chords.
 I've been at it ever since.

 When I was 15, I started performing with a four-piece band at weddings and other events.
 Emboldened by that experience, I took on a tougher crowd, the nuns at my high school.
 Somehow, I had the hutzpah or just plain ignorance to play Bobby Darin's "If I Was A Carpenter", a thinly veiled attempt to romanticize the life of Jesus, which I realized when I heard these words as they escaped from my lips: "If I were a carpenter and you were a lady, would you marry me anyway, would you have my baby."
 To my surprise and good fortune, the only reaction I got besides the swooning girls in the front row was a thin smile from Sister Elizabeth.
 At 16, I began playing my own songs in local "underground" coffee shops.
-Over the next ten years, I played in several progressive rock, pop and R&B bands, and was even invited to audition for the legendary Bar-Kays after the plane crash that claimed the lives of some of the group.
+Over the next ten years, I played in several progressive rock, pop and R&B bands, and was even invited to audition for the legendary Bar-Kays after the plane crash that claimed the lives of Otis Redding and others members of the group.

 Over the next couple of decades, my focus switched to raising a family - four boys.
 However, I continued to write songs and began the slow process of assembling recording equipment.
-For the next ten years, I struggled with the technology, and eventually discovered that I was trying to do things with the equipment that it was no able to do.
+For the next ten years, I struggled with the technology, and eventually discovered that I was trying to do things with the equipment that it was not able to do.
 Eventually, with time, experience and training with Berklee College of Music and others, I built a commercial recording studio.
 Not long after it was built, I fell in love with the beauty of Ojai, California and moved myself and all my studio stuff there.
 Soon, I opened a commercial recording studio with my partners catering to local artists and LA-based movie production companies.
 I also performed in local venues and later, up and down the West coast.
 In 2012, I took a cross-country tour in my old RV, performing in Washington, D.C., Cincinnati, several small towns in the Midwest.
 After nine months on the road, I parked my RV in the Palm Springs, CA area.
 Since then, I found a great place to live and have been performing at local venues.

 Along the way I have been blessed to receive the following awards for my work: